informatics-isi-edu/mesh-viewer/README.md

 * mesh - (string) The ID of the Mesh this landmark points
 * anatomy - (string) If given, the value for `anatomy` will be used as the display label for the landmark.
 * anatomy_id - (string) ID for the anatomy.
 Used with `anatomy_url_fragment` for constructing a link back to the anatomy.
-* label - (string) Can be as an alternative for the display label for the landmark, if the `anatomy` is not given.
+* label - (string) Can be used as an alternative for the display label for the landmark, if the `anatomy` is not given.
 * point_x, point_y, point_z - (float [-inf,inf]) The location of the landmark
 * color_r, color_g, color_b - (int [0-255]) RGB color values for the mesh color
 * radius - (float [typically 0.1]) The radius of the spherical marker denoting the landmark.